-The projects not yet online include one PURPA hydropower project that is scheduled to be online later this year and one PURPA solar project scheduled to be online in 2022.
+The projects not yet online include one PURPA hydropower project that is scheduled to be online later this year, one PURPA solar project scheduled to be on-line in 2022, and two PURPA solar projects scheduled to be on-line in 2023.
 The non-PURPA solar project is scheduled to be online in 2022.

 In July 2020, the FERC issued Order No. 872, which could affect how states determine PURPA project avoided cost rates for purchases of power generated from PURPA qualifying facilities (QF), which facilities are eligible for QF status, whether and when certain QFs can enter into purchase agreements with utilities, and how parties can contest the eligibility of a generation facility seeking QF status.
-As of the date of this report, Idaho Power is unable to determine the impact of these potential changes on the company's future obligations for new PURPA power purchase contracts.
+As of the date of this report, Idaho Power is unable to determine the impact of these potential changes on the company's future obligations for PURPA power purchase contracts.
 Further action by the state public utility commissions is required to implement many of the changes.
 Substantially all PURPA power purchase costs are recovered through base rates and Idaho Power's power cost adjustment mechanisms.